 She was so polished and well put together and the designer for her look-Fadzil Hadin was also on her arm.
 It was incredibly chic and fresh.
 A break of sorts from all the ball gowns or body conscious dresses sprinkled amongst the crowd of show-goers.
-So check out Chantique of Brunei if you have a chance.
-They can ve found at the O Concept Store in Dubai
+So check outif you have a chance.
+They can ve found at the

 This collection while not as over the top as we have come to expect from the fabulous Furne One, did not lack in story telling or cohesion nor in attention to detail and I liken to call it "Pretty Woman in Punk".

 With the fishnets not only on the gams but the gloves, the models wearing one earring, the leather thigh highs and booties as well as punk caps that were paired with feathers and oversized bows, draped fabric and bright colors, it was ala "very Vivian" and as visible as the transformation seen on Julia Roberts character when she appeared in the infamous red Marilyn Vance dress in the film.